 A homemade pumpkin spiced iced latte is way cheaper to make at home, you can have it anytime you want to, and because you have full control over the ingredients, you can make it less calorific!

-Before you jump to the ingredients list, here are some more tasty coffee recipes that you may want to try at home: indulgent Irish cappuccino, caramel iced latte and iced mocha latte.
+Before you jump to the ingredients list, here are some more tasty coffee recipes that you may want to try at home: indulgent Irish cappuccino, caramel iced latte, cold brew latte, hazelnut iced coffee with milk, and iced mocha latte.

 Key Ingredients for Pumpkin Spiced Iced Latte